10 More of the Best Effect Damage Monsters in Yu-Gi-Oh

-The great thing about such tactics are that (unlike with battle damage), you can circumvent having to get through your foe's army before directly attacking them, and because effect damage is much less common, most opponents don't prepare countermeasures against it.
-To see just how effective (no pun intended) such builds can be, we'll countdown and review ten more of the best (view the original list here) effect damage monsters in the Yu-Gi-Oh trading card game!
+The great thing about such tactics is that (unlike with battle damage), you can circumvent having to get through your foe's army before directly attacking them, and because effect damage is much less common, most opponents don't prepare countermeasures against it.
+To see just how effective (no pun intended) such builds can be, we'll count down and review ten more of the best (view the original list here) effect damage monsters in the Yu-Gi-Oh trading card game!

 10. Number 50: Blackship of Corn